 I like to use this massage ball to release the hip flexors because it’s easy to target the trigger points and work around those areas.

 Releasing your hip flexors should be something to work on in addition to strengthening your glutes.

 Add Stability to The Lumbar Spine.

 Releasing your hip flexors should be something to work on in addition to strengthening your glutes and core.

 The core and the glutes shut off the moment you sit down.
 And most people spend little to no time strengthening these muscles.
 Your core is designed to support and protect your lower back.
 Once you build a strong stable core, you’ll experience less tension and fewer flare-ups.

-If you’re experiencing pain right now…I suggest you slow down with the stretching and just focus on releasing the PSOAS muscles, moving with proper form, and focusing most your efforts into stabilizing your lower back.
-I highly recommend you go and grab my deep core training.
-It’ll help you understand exactly how to build a strong deep core and give you the exact plan to follow for a week to achieve that.
+If you’re experiencing pain right now…I suggest you slow down with the stretching and just focus on releasing the PSOAS muscles, moving with proper form, and focusing most of your efforts into stabilizing your lower back.
+I highly recommend you join the Back Pain Bootcamp.
+It’ll help you get relief by re-awakening the deep hip and back stabilizer muscles.

 Avoid ‘Stretchnitis’ – Stretching 10 times a day.